NotJotunnn/electron_keyboard/README.md

 It works from the tray so whenever you run it, make sure to pay attention to it!

-Last little thing, whenever using it with the mouse, so "rebound" the keys, just press tab while inside the tab.
+Last little thing, whenever using it with the mouse, to "rebound" the keyboard, just press tab while inside the window.

 P.S.: No more dark stroke-only icons!